 Cosmetics have been a part of human culture for thousands of years, with the earliest recorded use of cosmetics dating back to ancient Egypt.
 Over time, the industry has grown exponentially, with a seemingly endless variety of products available to consumers.
 However, with so many options to choose from, it can be difficult to know what ingredients are used in these products and what impact they may have on our bodies and the environment.

-Mercury and other dangerous chemicals have a long history of use in cosmetics, dating back to ancient times.
+Mercury and other dangerous cosmetic chemicals have a long history of use as an ingredient in cosmetics, dating back to ancient times.
 The ancient Egyptians, Greeks, and Romans all used mercury in various forms for their beauty routines.

 In ancient Egypt, mercury was used in the form of a red powder called cinnabar, which was used as a cosmetic to color the cheeks and lips.
 Cinnabar was also used to make a type of eye paint called kohl, which was applied to the eyes and thought to have medicinal properties.